“I cannot remember the books I have read any more than the meals I have eaten; even so, they have made me.”

 - Quality matters more than quantity.
 If you read just one book a week but fully appreciate and absorb it, you’ll be far better off than someone who skims through half the library without paying much attention.

 - Speedreading is bullshit.
 The only way to read faster is to actually read more.

 - Book summary services miss the point.
-I know a lot of companies charge ridiculous prices for access to summaries written by some 22-year-old with zero life experience, but the point of reading for fluency is to acquire a repository of facts and details.
-Nuance, if you will.
-In this sense, you understand a bit more about why things work.
+A lot of companies charge ridiculous prices for access to summaries written by some 22-year-old with exactly zero experience in the subject matter of the book.
+This misses the point of not only reading but how we learn.

 - Fancy apps and tools are not needed.
 A notebook, index cards, and a pen will do just fine.
 (For those of you wanting a simple and searchable online tool to help, Evernote is the answer.)

 - Finishing the book is optional.
 You should start a lot of books and only finish a few of them.